decaby7e/website/content/scratchpad.md

 title: "Scratchpad"
 ---

-These items had nowhere else to live, so here is where they will live...
+These items had nowhere else to live, so here is where they lie

 ## SSH Keys